2023 Kentucky Derby Betting Guide

 For many of these horses, this will be their final appearance before the Derby.

-Below is a list of the prep races to watch for some early handicapping.
+Below is a list of some of the key prep races to watch for early handicapping.
 If you can’t watch or bet these races live, they are ultimately available on YouTube and can be used for assessing Derby hopefuls.
-Due to the global pandemic in 2020, some races were postponed to later in the summer.

 Here’s a look at the final prep race and how they finished for the last 20 Kentucky Derby winners: